-- 2.1 The Waterbeach to North East Cambridge project was considered by the Executive Board at its meeting in February 2020.
+- 4.1.
+The Waterbeach to North East Cambridge project was considered by the Executive Board at its meeting in February 2020.
 The Board recognised that the corridor is one of the key radial routes into Cambridge.
-It suffers considerably from congestion during peak times, particularly at the Cambridge end.
-There are also sites of planned or potential large development, such as Waterbeach barracks and Science Park expansion that will place considerable additional pressure on the corridor. - 2.2 A previous Study commissioned by the Greater Cambridge Partnership (GCP) looked at highlevel options for improving transport connections along the A10 between Ely and Cambridge.
+It suffers considerably from congestion during peak times, particularly on the approach to Cambridge.
+There are also sites of planned or potential large development, such as Waterbeach barracks and Science Park expansion that will place considerable additional journey pressure on the corridor. - 4.2.
+A previous study commissioned by the Greater Cambridge Partnership (GCP) looked at highlevel options for improving transport connections along the A10 between Ely and Cambridge.
 The Cambridgeshire and Peterborough Combined Authority (CPCA) is separately progressing a study focusing on highway improvements along the A10.
-The GCP work will focus on the requirement to undertake additional work on public transport and Non-Motorised Users (NMUs), including pedestrian, cycle and equestrian connections only. - 2.3 The corridor has been identified by the GCP's Executive Board, as a priority project for developing public transport, walking and cycling improvements, linked to the development of proposals for a regional rapid mass transit solution.
+The GCP work will focus on the requirement to undertake additional work on public transport and Non-Motorised Users (NMUs), including pedestrian, cycle and equestrian connections only. - 4.3.
+The corridor has been identified as a priority project for developing public transport, walking and cycling improvements, linked to the development of proposals for a regional rapid mass transit solution.
 The scheme forms part of GCP's high quality public transport network and Phase One of the Cambridgeshire Autonomous Metro (CAM) as outlined in the Cambridgeshire and Peterborough Local Transport Plan.
-It is complimentary to planned upgrades of the railway infrastructure and also to the proposals to upgrade the A10 between Ely and Cambridge.

-2.4 The options appraisal work that has been undertaken so far has identified a number of areas of search within the study area for new public transport and non-motorised links.
+It is complimentary to planned upgrades of the railway infrastructure and also to the proposals to upgrade the A10 between Ely and Cambridge. - 4.4.
+The options appraisal work that has been undertaken so far has identified a number of areas of search within the study area for new public transport and non-motorised links.
 These areas of search, as presented in the OAR in Appendix 1, formed the basis of a recent public engagement exercise.
 The feedback from this public engagement has led to a refinement of the options.
 Subject to approval by the Executive Board, it is planned to formally consult on the refined options, as presented in Appendix 4, in the autumn.

-3 Key Issues and Considerations
+5. Key Issues and Considerations